kevjen37/kevjen37.github.io/VisionGPT.md

 __🤔 The Problem: Why I Built BrowPrompt__

+_Is it just me, or is something left to be desired in how we interface with generative AI?_

 Throughout my day, I routinely consult language models for answers.
+However, I have not found an effective way to access these tools without:
+1. constantly navigating to a web app; sifting through all my tabs, only to find that I've been automatically logged out.
+2. having my microphone always on and listening: "Hey Siri!" — Even though consumers have resigned to having applications always listening, it is hard to believe this is the preferred status quo.

-However, I have not found an effective way to access these tools without constantly navigating to a web app or having my microphone always on and listening.
-This gap inspired me to develop BrowPrompt, a solution designed to streamline this process with a unique approach.
+As AI becomes a more useful copilot, I am interested in holistically exploring new ways to interact with it.
+This inspired me to develop BrowPrompt, a solution designed to streamline this process with a unique approach.

-__💡 The Solution: BrowPrompt's Value Proposition__
+__💡 The Solution: Exploring Applications of Computer Vision for Improved Interaction__

-BrowPrompt is an application that leverages computer vision to monitor facial cues as a mechanism to initiate voice-to-text prompting with GPT-4o.
+_What if your facial expression could be used to identify when you are prompting an AI model?_

+Using facial expressions as a trigger enables hands-free interaction with the model, eliminating the need to type a prompt, press a button, or use a vocal command like "Hey Siri."

+BrowPrompt, my computer vision-based prototype, leverages an eyebrow raise lasting over two seconds to trigger AI-prompting.
+This facial cue is simple yet deliberate, minimizing false positives since extended eyebrow raises are uncommon in regular activities.

 Here’s how it works:

-- Facial Cue Detection: BrowPrompt continuously monitors your face for a specific cue – an eyebrow raise.
-This ensures that the microphone activates only when you intend to use it.
+- Facial Cue Detection: BrowPrompt continuously monitors your face for an extended eyebrow raise, ensuring that the microphone activates only when you intend to use it.
-- Voice-to-Text Auomation: Upon detecting the eyebrow raise, BrowPrompt turns on your microphone to capture your query, eliminating the need to navigate through menus or manually activate voice commands.
+- Voice-to-Text Auomation: Upon detecting the eyebrow raise, BrowPrompt turns on your microphone to capture your query.
 Captured audio is then passed through Google's Web Speech API to be converted to text.
 - Prompting GPT-4o: The converted text is fed directly to GPT-4o via OpenAI's API, which returns the model's response both in text and through OpenAI's text-to-speech (TTS-1) model.

 __🚀 User Benefits:__